 Everything we see of the Human that is exclusive to the Human is down to Daydreaming, which splits into cardinal subsets: Storytelling and Ambition.
 Most Cultural Artifacts are a result of the interaction between the two (though some can be determined to exist as a result of Daydreaming’s will toward Storytelling alone: how many poems were written and hidden in a drawer, never to be rediscovered?
-Ambition there nil).
+Ambition there nil or nearly).

 We, as Humans, are always Daydreaming and sometimes telling stories as a result of the Daydreams.
 Just as one can tell stories without being ambitious, one can be ambitious without telling stories about it: the two siblings share a parent (Daydreaming) without being entirely similar.
 The White Collar Criminal’s crimes began as Daydreams of Ambition (Existential Discontent).
 Thomas Pynchon’s Gravity’s Rainbow began as a Daydream that Ambition propelled into a grandiose effort of Storytelling.
 Ditto Diaghilev’s Swan Lake.
 Ditto Aretha Franklin’s debut on Atlantic Records, but whose Daydream came first: Aretha’s or Ahmet’s or Jerry’s?
 Determining the answer to such unanswerable questions is the Existential Critic’s task.